-- As part of our Jesuit tradition, students in the Richard J. Wehle School of Business enjoy numerous opportunities to make a difference in the lives of others while gaining valuable, real-world business experience through course-based service learning projects.
+As part of our Jesuit tradition, students in the Wehle School of Business are encouraged to take advantage of the many opportunities to make a difference in the lives of others while gaining valuable, real-world business experience through course-based service learning projects.
 These projects allow students to contribute to the economic development and quality of life in the region, by working directly with charitable, human service, civic and cultural organizations as well as small businesses.

 The Richard J. Wehle School of Business develops business professionals to lead within their organizations, to excel in the globally competitive marketplace and to behave as ethically and socially responsible individuals.
 This is achieved through teaching excellence, intellectual vigor and community involvement in the Jesuit tradition.